AAbcde/from-junior-to-senior/README.md

 [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix)).
 Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university).

-This study plan includes enough math and doesn't cover web development, mobile development, SEO, marketing etc.
+This study plan attemts to cover a lot of topics related to math and theoretical computer science, but it can miss some applied topics, like mobile or frontend development.
+Also this plan doesn't (and never will) include something related to SEO, advertising, marketing etc.

-:warning: Most of the materials are in English, but there are also some in Russian.
-They are marked with :ru:.
+## Usage

+1. Fork this repo
+2. Mark all items as undone
+3. Add missing topics (optional)
+4. Study!

 ## Table of contents